01 Nov Winter Sports Injuries on the Rise

 Tendons and ligaments can be difficult to heal on their own because of limited blood supply to the injury site.
 Broken bones, spinal injuries, and disc issues are also troublesome.
 For many years, addictive medications and risky surgeries were the only options to treat many of these issues.
 However, surgeries come with prolonged recovery times, and many common pain medications were never intended for chronic use.

 It’s important to treat the root cause of the injury when possible and take advantage of the body’s natural healing properties.
-Options like amniotic stem cell therapy can force the body to regenerate.
 In situations where healing the injury isn’t possible, there are non-invasive alternatives that stop the pain signals from being delivered to the brain in a permanent or semi-permanent manner, such as RF therapy.

 Call Integrated Pain Consultants For A Detailed Evaluation Today